gafuglstad/prevalence-mapping/README.md

 </ul>

 <h2> Description </h2>
-The paper concerns spatial and spatio-temporal estimation of prevalences in administrative areas.
+The paper concerns spatial estimation of prevalences in administrative areas.
 This repository contains the code for two case studies: spatial estimation of vaccination coverage in Nigeria in 2018, and spatio-temporal estimation of neonatal mortality rate (NMR) in Malawi in 2000&ndash;2019.
 The former is part of the current version of the paper, and the latter was part of an earlier part of the paper.

 <h2> Case studies </h2>